 WHAT IS MICROTIA?

-Atresia is the absence of an ear canal.
-This is associated with almost all cases of microtia.
+Aural Atresia is the absence of an ear canal.
+It is almost always accompanied by microtia of the outer ear.

 Microtia Grades / Classification

-Although causes of microtia and other ear deformities are difficult to define, some theories include a decreased blood supply to the developing ear in-utero.
-Others have theorized certain medication taken by the mother during pregnancy such as Accutane, Thalidomide and Retinoic Acid.
+The most common possible explanation of the cause of microtia is a decreased blood supply to the developing ear in-utero.
+Others have theorized certain medications taken by the mother during pregnancy such as Accutane, Thalidomide and Retinoic Acid.
 Environmental factors have also been questioned.

 Microtia Ultrasound During Pregnancy